 Once you’ve started investing, keep a close outlook on your portfolio and rebalance it when needed.
 Rebalancing refers to realigning your asset classes to ensure you maintain your desired or original asset allocation and risk levels.

-The dollar-cost averaging strategy is ideal if you have a low tolerance for risk and a long-term investment horizon.
+The dollar-cost averaging strategy is ideal if you have a low tolerance to risk and long term investment horizon.
 It involves investing a fixed amount in the same stock or fund over a period rather than investing a lumpsum amount.

 First, DCA eliminates the hassle of trying to time the market since the purchases occur whether the prices for the underlying asset have increased or not.
 Second, it protects you from investing all the money you have at the wrong time.

-Yes, when any investment deal is too good, think twice before making any investment decision.
+Yes, when any investment deal is too good, think twice.
 Go back to the drawing board, do your research, conduct interviews where necessary, and make the right call.

 By now, I am sure you are aware of the pyramid schemes in Kenya that promise investors quick returns in a short period, which are making a big comeback.
 If you see any signs of a Ponzi scheme from an investment, you better take a break and look for a better investment firm, one that is regulated and has a long history in the investment industry.